Skip to main content

 "The kingdom of heaven, the divine government, is founded on the fact of divine sovereignty, God is spirit.
 Since God is spirit, this kingdom is spiritual.
 The kingdom of heaven is neither material nor merely intellectual; it is a spiritual relationship between God and man."
 (134:4.2)

-Every century has misunderstood this in its own way.
+The logic is almost geometric.
+Divine sovereignty is the foundation; God is spirit; therefore the kingdom grounded in that sovereignty is itself spiritual, and can be neither a material arrangement nor a merely intellectual one.
+Every century has misread this in its own characteristic way.
 The first century wanted a political messiah and was disappointed when Jesus declined the role.
 The fourth century wanted an ecclesiastical empire and built one in his name.
-The twentieth century wanted a global political order and read it back into Paper 134.
-The twenty-first century is still tempted, in every direction, to mistake some material arrangement for the kingdom.
+The twentieth century wanted a global political order and read it back into Paper 134, which is exactly the substitution the companion article traces.
+The twenty-first century is still tempted, from every direction, to mistake some material arrangement for the kingdom.
+On the island at Urmia, in the most systematic teaching of his life, Jesus closes that exit in advance.
+The kingdom is a spiritual relationship between God and man.
+That is its entire topology.

 Theme 3: Religious peace requires surrender, not conquest